 Autumn is a beautiful time of year for a lawn.
-With the combination of higher rainfall and lingering summer warmth, lawns get a chance to recover from a hot stressful summer.
-Lawns that were previously brown begin to re-shoot and grow back their lush green blades.
-With these often ideal environmental conditions, it is the perfect opportunity to prepare your lawn for a much harsher time of year – Winter!
+With the combination of rainfall and lingering summer warmth, lawns get a chance to recover from a hot, stressful and dry summer.
+Lawns that were previously brown begin to re-shoot and grow back their lush, green blades.
+With these ideal environmental conditions, it is the perfect opportunity to prepare your lawn for a much harsher time of year – Winter!

-When winter comes around lawns can start to look ordinary, loose colour and thin out but there are some things that you can do now to make your lawn perform a whole lot better in those cooler months.
+When winter comes around, lawns can start to look ordinary, loose colour and thin out but there are some things that you can do now to make your lawn perform a whole lot better during those cooler months.

 Most of us who have lawn these days have a warm season grass.
 That simply means that your lawn prefers the warmer weather to the cold.
 When temperatures get over 24 degrees they will actively grow.
 When temperatures consistently fall under 24 degrees, they begin to go into dormancy.
 These grasses include kikuyu, couch and buffalo.